 a.
 Is there a factor or property manager for your property?

-If you have answered yes, please provide the name and address and give details of any deposit held and approximate charges:
+Yes If you have answered yes , please provide the name and address and give details of any deposit held and approximate charges: 91bc b.

-b.
 Is there a common buildings insurance policy?

-If you have answered yes, is the cost of the insurance included in your monthly/annual factor's charges?

-c.
-Please give details of any other charges you must pay on a regular basis for the upkeep of common areas or repair works, e.g. to a Residents' Association, or maintenance or stair fund.
+Yes If you have answered yes , is the cost of the insurance included in your monthly/annual factor's charges?
+Yes C. Please give details of any other charges you must pay on a regular basis for the upkeep of common areas or repair works, e.g. to a Residents' Association, or maintenance or stair fund.
+N/a tknow